wunderwuzzi23/blog/content/posts/2020/2600-hacker-pass-the-cookie.md

 Pass the Cookie made it into the latest 2600 magazine!
 Very excited about this!

 I was just walking around Capitol Hill and stopped by [Ada's Technical Books](https://www.adasbooks.com/) on 15th Avenue - a great coffee shop with lots of technical books.
-Right after walking in to grab a cup of tea, I saw the latest Hacker Quaterly.
+Right after walking in to grab a cup of tea, I saw the latest Hacker Quarterly.
 A few months back I submitted an article about "Pass the Cookie", so I had to check, and the article got indeed published!

 ## How to get it?